seankndy/react-php-alertmanager/README.md

 It receives externally-generated alerts/incidents from a collector via a simple HTTP API (JSON) and routes them to receivers.
 Receivers are PHP objects that extend `\SeanKndy\AlertManager\Receivers\AbstractReceiver` or most basic form of a Receiver would implement the `\SeanKndy\AlertManager\Receivers\ReceivableInterface` interface.  `AbstractReceiver` provides some commonly desired functionality like scheduling, filtering, initial delay and whether or not to receive recovered alerts.
-Included with AlertManager is an Email receiver, but it's very simple to write your own receivers such as to PagerDuty, a database, Slack, etc...
+Included with AlertManager is an Email receiver and a basic Slack receiver, but it's very straightforward to write your own receivers such as to PagerDuty, a database, whatever...

 This is similar to Prometheus' Alertmanager, however it's obviously written in PHP and is far simpler.
 I wrote it because the rest of my monitoring infrastructure is written in PHP as well and I wanted the ability to very easily extend functionality in this environment.
 Because the routing is defined